vesoft-inc/nebula-importer/README.md

 ## Introduction

-Nebula Importer is a CSV import tool for [Nebula Graph](https://github.com/vesoft-inc/nebula).
-It reads data from CSV files and inserts it into **Nebula Graph**.
+Nebula Importer is a CSV importing tool for [Nebula Graph](https://github.com/vesoft-inc/nebula).
+It reads data in the local CSV files and imports data into Nebula Graph.

-Before you start Nebula Importer, ensure:
+Before you start Nebula Importer, make sure that:

-* **Nebula Graph** is deployed
+* Nebula Graph is deployed.
-* Schema is created
+* A schema, composed of space, tags, and edge types, is created.

-Currently, there are three ways to deploy **Nebula Graph**:
+Currently, there are three methods to deploy Nebula Graph:

 1. [nebula-docker-compose](https://github.com/vesoft-inc/nebula-docker-compose "nebula-docker-compose")
 2. [rpm package](https://docs.nebula-graph.io/manual-EN/3.build-develop-and-administration/2.install/1.install-with-rpm-deb/)
 3. [from source](https://docs.nebula-graph.io/manual-EN/3.build-develop-and-administration/1.build/1.build-source-code/)

-> The quickest way to deploy **Nebula Graph** is using [`docker-compose`](https://github.com/vesoft-inc/nebula-docker-compose).
+> The quickest way to deploy Nebula Graph is using [Docker Compose](https://github.com/vesoft-inc/nebula-docker-compose).

-## Use This Importer Tool by Source Code or Docker
+## How to use

-After completing the configuration of the YAML file and the preparation of the (to be imported) CSV data file, you can use this tool to batch write to **Nebula Graph**.
+After configuring the YAML file and preparing the CSV files to be imported, you can use this tool to batch write data to Nebula Graph.

-### From Source code
+### From the source code

-Nebula Importer is compiled with golang higher than **>=1.13**, so make sure that golang is installed on your system.
-The installation and configuration tutorial is referenced [here](docs/golang-install.md).
+Nebula Importer is compiled with Go **1.13** or later, so make sure that Go is installed on your system.
+See the Go [installation document](docs/golang-install-en.md) for the installation and configuration tutorial.

-Use `git` to clone the repository to local, go to the `nebula-importer/` directory and `make build`.
+Use `git` to clone the repository to your machine.
+Go to the `nebula-importer/` directory and run the `make build` command.

 ``` bash
 $ git clone https://github.com/vesoft-inc/nebula-importer.git